Todd Martínez: Career

-Afteer completing his postdoctoral fellowships, Martínez joined the faculty at the University of Illinois in 1996.
+After completing his postdoctoral fellowships, Martínez joined the faculty at the University of Illinois in 1996.
 He was named a Gutgsell Professor of Chemistry at the University of Illinois in 2006.
 He joined the Stanford faculty in 2009.

-Martínez was appointed a co-editor of the Annual Review of Physical Chemistry in 2012 and is credited beginning with its 2014 issue.
+Martínez was appointed a co-editor of the Annual Review of Physical Chemistry in 2012 and is credited in issues from 2014 to 2025.

 Professor Martínez is a theoretical chemist whose research focuses primarily on developing first-principles approaches to chemical reaction dynamics, starting from the fundamental equations of quantum mechanics.
 He is particularly interested in electronically excited states and the response of molecules to light.
 Reactions of electronically excited molecules often involve conical intersections, around which the potential energy surfaces have the shape of intersecting cones.
 He developed a method known as ab initio multiple spawning, or AIMS, which predicts the dynamic evolution of systems having conical intersections.
+The computational methods Martínez developed while observing nonadiabatic chemical reactions attempts to predict the direction and shape molecules take on during the process.
+One scenario created by Dr. Martínez focuses on photoisomerization.
 He has created models for photoinduced isomerization in retinal, which represents the biophysical basis for vision.
 He has also shown how videogame hardware, especially graphical processing units (GPUs), can be used to accelerate quantum chemistry simulations.